Elasticsearch vs. MongoDB: 2023 Comparison

 2. Text search:

 Elasticsearch is well-suited for applications that require robust text search capabilities.
-It allows users to quickly find relevant documents in a dataset without combing through every document manually.
+It allows users to quickly find relevant documents in a dataset database documents without combing through every document manually.

 3. Recommendations:

-Elasticsearch can be used to create powerful recommendation engines.
+Elasticsearch can be used to make data stores create powerful recommendation and search engines.
 Its ability to rapidly process large datasets makes it a great choice for online stores or websites that need to display personalized product recommendations.

 Use case of MongoDB